What are sanctuary cities, and can they be defunded?

-The order will "strip federal grant money from the sanctuary states and cities that harbor illegal immigrants," according to press secretary Sean Spicer.
+Washington (CNN)President Donald Trump has made sanctuary cities a prime target of his administration, regularly attacking them and testing the government's authority to punish them.

-The order declares that entities labeled "sanctuary jurisdictions" by the secretary of the Department of Homeland Security will be "not eligible" for federal grants, and it directs the Office of Management and Budget to compile federal grant money currently going to sanctuary jurisdictions.
+In the early days of his administration, Trump signed an executive order trying to keep federal funds from going to sanctuary jurisdictions -- a move that, along with follow-up efforts, has since been blocked or constrained by federal courts.

-Already, some mayors have made clear they're standing firm.
+Mayors have made clear they're standing firm.
 At a news conference just moments after Trump's executive order was announced, Chicago Mayor Rahm Emanuel said his city wouldn't budge.

-"I haven't read the content of the sanctuary city (order), but I want to make very clear, we are going to stay a sanctuary city.
-We welcome, just as in the spirit of what Cardinal (Blase) Cupich talked about, 'there is no stranger among us,'" Emanuel said.
+"I want to make very clear, we are going to stay a sanctuary city.
+We welcome, just as in the spirit of what Cardinal (Blase) Cupich talked about, 'There is no stranger among us,'" Emanuel said.

 But what is a sanctuary city?
 And can Trump really defund them?